This post was last updated on February 9th, 2021 at 05:51 pm

 I write every single day.

 I always have my laptop when I go out and turning on my laptop is the first thing I do every morning.
-Other than working as a translator, my daily goal is always the same: make a draft or create content that is helpful to my audiences.
+Other than working as a translator, my daily goal is always the same: make a draft or create content.

 Writing every day doesn’t mean you have to finish everything in one go.
 Remember to be kind to yourself.
 Don’t push yourself to complete everything.
 You can write two pages today and finish the rest tomorrow or maybe after taking a break.
 This is what I usually do when I can’t finish one draft in a day.